 Vigilance Over SCRA Violations Focused on Banks, Lenders

-The DOJ has targeted financial institutions especially for violations.
+The DOJ has targeted financial institutions for violations.
 Any bank or mortgage company that places a lien or begins foreclosure proceedings against an active-duty military member in arrears on his or her mortgage is risking invoking the DOJ’s wrath.
 Lenders have paid fines for evicting servicemembers who fall behind on their mortgages while deployed.

 Likewise, if these lenders hold the notes on other types of loans such as those for vehicles, college tuition or even personal loans, they are subject to fines and making restitution for violations.